-Your eye color meaning can give insight into your overall eye health.
-“A dark iris blocks more ultraviolet light,” says Christopher Quinn, OD, the president of Omni Eye Services in Iselin, NJ, and the secretary-treasurer of the American Optometric Association.
+Your eye color can give insight into your overall eye health.
+“A dark iris blocks more ultraviolet light,” says Christopher Quinn, OD, the president of Omni Eye Services in Iselin, New Jersey, and the secretary-treasurer of the American Optometric Association.
 “UV light is a risk factor for macular degeneration.
 Extra light that gets into the eyes of people with light-colored irises may cause them to have more retinal degeneration.”

-Dark eyes: Lower melanoma risk
+Dark eyes: May have a lower melanoma risk

-Light eyes: Less likely to have vitiligo
+Light eyes: May be less likely to have vitiligo

-Dark eyes: Drink less alcohol
+Dark eyes: May drink less alcohol

-- Christopher Quinn, OD, secretary-treasurer of the American Optometric Association, president of Omni Eye Services, Iselin, NJ.
+- Christopher Quinn, OD, former secretary-treasurer of the American Optometric Association, president of Omni Eye Services, Iselin, NJ.

 - Cancer Epidemiology, Biomarkers & Prevention: "Interactions Between Ultraviolet Light and MC1R and OCA2 Variants Are Determinants of Childhood Nevus and Freckle Phenotypes."